CSchoel/arbitrary-but-fixed/_drafts/ai-explained-financial-prediction.md

 2. We can simply run our algorithm multiple times.
   If we predicted the value 59 for the history [50, 54, 60], we can then see what our AI yields for the new query [54, 60, 59].
   This does not require to change the algorithm or to acquire more data, but it also means that our errors will accumulate, and our predictions will get increasingly unreliable the longer the desired output.

+## Next steps

+We have now seen that the nearest neighbor algorithm is very flexible and in principle behaves similar to state-of-the-art machine learning approaches across a large variety of tasks.
+To dive deeper into the core principles of artificial intelligence, we just need to take one additional step moving from one to an arbitrary number k of neighbors to obtain the k-nearest neighbor algorithm.
+This will be established in the next post in this series.

 ---